-Once in a lifetime see the famous Mayan ruins.
+It is a once in a lifetime opportunity to see the famous Mayan ruins.
 For many visitors, the culture of ancient Mexico has so much fascination that they decide to travel for a trip to Mexico just because they want to see Mayan sites.
 Hardly any other population has understood how to combine mathematical and astronomical approaches in its constructions.
-Even in modern days it is difficult to understand how they have carried out their highly complex calculations and implemented them in impressive buildings.
+Even in modern day, it is difficult to understand how they have carried out their highly complex calculations and implemented them in impressive buildings.

 Chichen Itza – the majestic ruins of the Maya civilisation